galihjaka77/Project_akhir/README.md

 # 1. Dataset and Data Cleaning
 Context

 Craigslist is the world's largest collection of used vehicles for sale, yet it's very difficult to collect all of them in the same place.
-I found this dataset from kaggle.com whici is this dataset built from a scraper for a school project and expanded upon it later to create this dataset which includes every used vehicle entry within the United States on Craigslist.
+I found this dataset from kaggle.com which is this dataset built from a scraper for a school project and expanded upon it later to create this dataset which includes every used vehicle entry within the United States on Craigslist.

 Content